-A collection of quotes from St. Thomas Aquinas on the eucharist, the sacrament of sacraments.
+A selection of quotes from St. Thomas Aquinas on the eucharist, the sacrament of Christ’s body and blood, and the sacrament of sacraments.

 “Material food first changes into the one who eats it, and then, as a consequence, restores to him lost strength and increases his vitality.
 Spiritual food, on the other hand, changes the person who eats it into itself.
 Thus the effect proper to this Sacrament is the conversion of a man into Christ, so that he may no longer live, but Christ lives in him; consequently, it has the double effect of restoring the spiritual strength he had lost by his sins and defects, and of increasing the strength of his virtues.”
 St. Thomas, Commentary on Book IV of the Sentences, d.12, q.2, a.11